 Here is a visual representation of "stops" on your exposure meter:

 Looking for Photoshop actions that will help you correct exposure?
-Be sure to check out our PURE Color Workflow.
+Be sure to check out our PURE Color Workflow Collection for Photoshop.